 I receive a lot of books from friends who want me to look them over, and yours is one that I am sincerely glad to have received.
 One thing I really appreciate about it is that it can be read in bite-size pieces, sweetening my day.

-- Lori Hope (cancer survivor and author of “Help Me Live: 20 Things People with Cancer Want You to Know”)
+- Lori Hope (author of “Help Me Live: 20 Things People with Cancer Want You to Know”)

 …captivating and well written.
 If you or any one close has ever battled the demon of cancer you can relate to and get much support and inspiration from this book.

 I’ve read your book twice already and got even more out of it the second time.
 I think it’s a must read for anyone going through a health related problem and even more so for those who have someone with a health problem.

 You touched on many of the emotions and fears I felt while going through my treatments.
 I could put my self in many of the places you were and still are.
 You are very right when you state that we become brothers and sisters in the fight we are going through.

 Thank you so much for the book.
 It’s an inspiration!